+Below we provide you with an insight on how to build roof trusses.
 A roof truss is a type of built-up structural member that can be used in place of a single girder or beam.
-Trusses are made from multiple straight members (generally made from wood or metal) arranged in triangles.
+Trusses are made from multiple straight timbers arranged in triangles.
 This design allows a truss to span a very long distance without intermediate support; they are preferable to large, heavy girders because of their low cost and easy implementation.

 A Fink Roof Truss showing Top Chords, Bottom Chords and Webs.

-The design software at Minera Roof Trusses enables us to design projects ranging from the very small to the very large which can incorporate multiple types of roof trusses with varying spans and truss shape configurations.
+The process of making or ‘building’ a roof truss all begins with the design.
+Our software enables us to design projects ranging from the very small to the very large and can incorporate multiple types of roof trusses with varying spans and truss shape configurations.

-The roof truss will have a horizontal lower chord (bottom chord / tie) and 2 angled upper chords (top chord) that follow the roof line in a duo shaped roof structure.
-These chords, the top and the bottom will be connected by "web" members, which will be oriented to form triangles.
+The roof truss will have a horizontal bottom chord (sometimes called a tie) and two angled top chords that follow the roof line in a duo shaped roof structure.
+The top and bottom chords are connected by "web" members, which will be positioned to form triangles.
 Triangulation provides the basis for the strongest possible structure for supporting weight.

-Once Minera Roof Trusses have designed your roof truss to British Standards and/or European Standards, we saw each member to its required length.
-We also provide the correct angles on each end and mark up each member so that the shape of the required truss can be fitted together on our pressing tables.
+Once we have designed your roof trusses to British Standards and/or European Standards, dimension are sent to the Depauw saw and each timber is cut to its required length and angle.
+Once the angle is cut, each end is marked so that the shape of the truss can be fitted together on our pressing tables.

-Our Depauw Saw 16 axis 4 blade computerised saw.
+This is an image of our Depauw 16 axis, 4 blade computerised saw.

-Our experienced sawyers team make sure that our timbers are cut to the exact length that our production managers instruct them to produce.
-After marked and stacked, the timber is then moved onto the pressing department.
+Our experienced sawyers make sure that our timbers are cut to the exact length that our production managers instruct them to produce.
+After they are marked and stacked, the timber is then moved onto the pressing department.

-The pressing process is a very very important stage in the manufacture of a roof truss.
-All these cut pieces of timber will now need to be fitted together and have metal connector plates fitted to that on both sides.
-Many people have the perception that the metal plate that connects all the pieces of timber together can be simply "hammered in" on site.
+The pressing process is an extremely important stage in the manufacture of a roof truss.
+All timbers are fitted together and metal connectors are fixed on both sides.
+It is a common misconception that the metal plate connectors are able to be simply hammered to fix down on site.

-This is NOT the case.
-Each plate is designed by the engineer to take into account the deflection in each joint, the moment in each joint and have to take into account whether the member will be in compression or in tension.
-Each member will contribute forces into each joint.
-It is critical that each plate takes all this into account in all load cases, for example, your roof loaded with tiles, snow, tanks, plasterboard, light storage and for the person standing in the roof.
+In fact, each plate is designed by the engineer to take into account the deflection and the movement in each joint and considers whether the member will be in compression or in tension.
+Each plate, whilst only small, takes into account the loading for the roof which is loaded with tiles, snow fall, tanks, plasterboard, light storage and for people standing in the roof – it all adds up!

-A 23 - 50 Ton press used to press the metal connector plates into each joint of the trussed rafter.
+This is one of our 23 - 50 Ton hydraulic presses being used to fix the metal connector plate into each joint of the trussed rafter.

 This procedure is then repeated on the next trussed rafter until the quantity required is reached.
-Then, we start again with the next truss configuration.
+The process is repeated for the next truss configuration until each structure is completed for our customer’s order.

 In mainland UK on trussed rafters and engineering joists.